 Installation requires the use of a post hole digger, either a manual or powered tool.
 You might also need a saw for cutting rails to fit specific dimensions.
 If you plan to set the posts with concrete, you will need a manual mixer if you plan to pre-mix it.
 Many ranchers and farmers simply set the posts in the ground or pour dry cement into the hole, set the post and then add water.

 As noted, the installation cost is about 25% of the job, or about $4 per linear foot.
 If you enjoy DIY projects, there’s no reason you can’t do the work yourself.
 Most fencing contractors will also install it, so it might make sense to get a few estimates.
 You can then decide if you’d prefer to save the money or save the time and effort it will take to do the job.

 There are several types of wood used for split rail fencing including cedar, pine, spruce and hemlock.
 Cedar species such as Western Red cedar has the best natural water-resistant characteristics.
 It will last the longest and requires the least amount of maintenance.
 Cedar is also very resistant to insect infestation.
 When not painted or stained, it weathers to an attractive, classic silver-gray color.

-While wood remains the most popular, some manufacturers are now making vinyl split rail fencing products.
+While wood remains the most popular, some manufacturers, such as Freedom Fencing, are now making vinyl split rail fencing products.
 They are offered in several colors and have the advantage of being completely maintenance-free.

 Fence posts rising 3’ to 4’ out of the ground are the most common, but posts can be of any size you desire.
 They might need to be special-ordered if of a non-standard height.
 Standard 3’ posts use 2 rails and 4’ posts use 3 rails.
 Rails are typically 10’ long but 8’ rails might also be available from the supplier or contractor you choose.
 If you choose 8’ rails, you’ll use 2.5 more posts per 100 linear feet of fencing.